max-berman/quiz-booth/DEVELOPMENT_GUIDE.md

 - Check that `VITE_USE_FIREBASE_EMULATOR` is set correctly
 - Verify the emulators are running on the expected ports

-## Testing the Migration
+## Testing

-To verify the Firebase migration is working:
+To verify the application is working:

-1. Start emulators: `npm run emulators`
+1. Start emulators: `npm run emulate`
-2. Start client: `cd client && npm run dev`
+2. Start client: `npm run dev:client`
 3. Open http://localhost:5173
 4. Test authentication, game creation, and question generation
 5. Check the emulator UI at http://localhost:4000 for logs and data